Revolutionize Your Remote Team with Transformational Leadership

 Transactional leadership is ideal for companies or departments that thrive in structure and routine.
 It is applicable to businesses wherein reducing inefficiency or chaos is critical.
 However, do note that it does not allow for creative and innovative planning.
 Transformational leadership is more applicable in agile work environments—especially those that have room for low-risk failures.
 Transactional leadership promotes consistent development processes, while transformational leadership allows employees to innovate and look at how they can shape the future.

-Whether you’re a transactional or a transformational leader, you’ll need all the tools to ensure that your employees are working efficiently.
+Whether you’re a transactional or a transformational leader, you need the right tools to ensure that your employees are working efficiently.
 Traqq is one of the best tools that can help you in this area.
 If you prefer transactional leadership, using Traqq as your time tracker will help you monitor your team’s productivity.
-You can use this tool to generate reports on your staff members' day-to-day activity levels.
+You can use this tool to generate reports on your staff members’ day-to-day activity levels.

 Now, if you’re a transformational leader, you can still use Traqq for your team.
 This app is especially useful for people who manage geographically scattered employees.
 With this leadership style, you’d want to give your workers room to be creative.
 Now, how can they innovate if they spend so much time on admin tasks like manual timesheets, productivity reports, and invoices?
 Well, Traqq takes all these off your employees’ shoulders.
 All they need to do is switch on the tracker and it will capture billable hours.
 With a few clicks, you can generate reports that will make invoicing easier.
 The best part is, you can download Traqq and access all its features for free!